 BUS-340 Applied Regression Analysis

 Introduction to the construction and use of regression models.
 Topics include estimation and inferential techniques in Simple and Multiple Regression; consequences of violations of the assumptions of the Classical Linear Regression model; regression with qualitative dependent variables.
-Prerequisite: Statistical Analysis (BUS-190) or consent of instructor.